User Tools

 History

-Originally given the task of governing the oceans, Neptune quickly became the champion of all seaborne life.
+Originally given the task of governing the oceans on Torandor, Neptune quickly became the champion of all upon the sea.
 Unlike his companion gods, he cared little for the intrigue, strife, and emotion that seemed to drive their every move.
-As the events of the centuries unfolded about him, he stood steady, an anchor in the seas.
+As the events of the centuries unfolded about him, he stood steady, an anchor in the water.

 Aspects

-Rarely, if ever, seen by those outside his priesthood, Neptune is most often seen as an elderly lizard, resplendent in garlands of living plants and creatures.
+Rarely, if ever, seen by those outside his priesthood, this aspect is most often seen as an elderly Jaernian lizard with scales as blue as the deep, resplendent in garlands of living plants and creatures.
 While his judgments seem harsh, he seeks only to hold even the balance between the land and sea.
+He is king of the waves and the over-sea skies, and is most often prayed to by sailors, especially sailors of Jaern, in hopes for calm seas and safe voyages.

 Priesthood

-Temples dedicated to Neptune are called Natatoriums and are always located on the coastline, partially submerged.
+Temples dedicated to Neptune, the Sea-Guardian, are called Natatoriums and are always located on the coastline, partially submerged.
 One of the most conservative and formal priesthoods, Natatoriums are headed by a priest known as The Ekvilibri.
 He is the eldest priest, and often, though not always a semi-aquatic lizard.
 Each priest is assigned duties according to his seniority and position within the Natatorium hierarchy.

 Organization